-If it’s not my project but is brought to the board – my job is to challenge, ask the questions that I’m concerned about, raise issues.
-The ‘challenge process’ is all about being honest with your views and concerns, and making sure that you ask the right questions.
+If it’s not my project but it’s brought to the board – my job is to challenge, ask the questions that I’m concerned about, raise issues.
+The ‘challenge process’ is all about being honest with your views and concerns and making sure that you ask the right questions.

 When the stakes are particularly high, the ‘challenge’ process becomes longer and harder.
 It’s a lot harder to get people’s buy-in as well.
-Your approval processes, by definition are much longer and more torturous.
+Your approval processes become much longer and more torturous.

 In high-stakes programs, you can get multiple ‘challenge’ stages.
 So, after year two, people ask “should we carry on, or should we stop?”
 And that becomes really hard because you’re already invested in something, and are thinking, “should we throw this all away, abandon ship?
 Or should we carry on?”
 Those become tough conversations.

 Are you nervous before you give a speech?
 Yes, you should be, otherwise, you won’t do a good job.
 So, before you do anything on a major initiative, if you’re not nervous and concerned, it probably means you’re not doing your job well enough or have not taken enough risk.

 You should be nervous if you’re doing something that’s important because it matters to you.

 Managing the stress of the implementation